check-spelling/auth0-verified-email-address-change/Profile/client/README.md

 ## Styling

 The files [`src/index.css`](src/index.css), [`src/App.css`](src/App.css) and [`public/index.html`](public/index.html) can all be modified do customize the look and feel of the client SPA (Single Page Application).
 Changes should be made to these prior to performing a build.
-Use is also made of the [`react-stepzilla`](https://www.npmjs.com/package/react-stepzilla) component which supports a number of styling options and, additionally, the following files can be utilizied too:
+Use is also made of the [`react-stepzilla`](https://www.npmjs.com/package/react-stepzilla) component which supports a number of styling options and, additionally, the following files can be utilized too:

 ### `background.png`